ds-04/pacemaker_hints/README.md

 ``pcs stonith history cleanup nodename``

-forget failed operations and constrain, to avoid impacting resource group (check man page on this one):
+forget failed operations and limit using strict, to avoid impacting resource group (check man page on this one):

 ``pcs resource cleanup service-my-daemon --strict``